AdobeDocs/experience-manager-cloud-service.en/help/forms/create-and-use-custom-functions.md

 >[!NOTE]
 >
-> You can check the `error.log` file in case of any errors such as custom functions are not listing in the rule editor.
+> You can check the `error.log` file for any errors, such as custom functions not getting listed in the rule editor.

 <!--The `error.log` file also displays the methods and parameters that are not supported for custom functions. -->